 How much to tip in Europe

-Europe is also similar to North America when it comes to tipping with the exception of Italy where tipping at restaurants is not really required.
-If you do tip there, 10% is pretty generous.
+Europe can vary quite a bit as some countries have a similar tipping culture to North America while others will either include a table or service charge to your bill.
+In Italy, tipping wasn’t really common but many people still leave 10% if the service was good.
 Cab drivers in the U.K. only expect you to round up to the nearest pound, but if you leave a small tip for drivers in other countries, they’ll greatly appreciate it.
 I should note that tipping bartenders in the U.K. is not common.
 If you’re at a bar in a different country, leave 1 Euro per drink.
-If you’re light on cash, tipping via your travel credit card is pretty common, especially if you were running a tab.

 How much to tip in Mexico